Seven Swimming Pools

 It’s almost summer and the pool is open.

-This season we’re bringing back one of our most popular programs from the last two years: Seven Swimming Pools.
-The idea is simple — we are creative writing facilitators, each with our own approach to writing.
-We’ll curate seven writing dates — six writing sessions devoted to the things we care about most, and one online soiree to celebrate each other's work at the end.
+We’re bringing back one of our most popular programs again this summer: Seven Swimming Pools.
+The idea is simple.
+We are seven creative writing facilitators, each with our own approach to writing.
+We’ll curate seven evenings of writing, devoted to the things we are currently delighted and confounded by, and want to share.

-This is a space for fresh ideas, big questions, and finding new paths back to the heart of our work.
-We’ll lower the bar, write lots, and let ourselves see what this summer is shoring up in our creative lives.
+This is a space for fresh ideas, big questions, and new paths back to the heart of our work.
+We’ll lower the bar, write lots, and let ourselves see what this summer has in store.

 Here’s the plan:

-We’ll gather on Zoom seven times on Monday evenings.
-We’ll use short, easy writing prompts and projects to help you create brand new work.
+We’ll gather on Zoom on seven Monday evenings.
+We’ll use short, easy writing prompts to help you create brand new work.
 You’ll have lots of choice with the prompts and full control over where the writing goes.
 You can turn the tap of emotion on full blast or keep it as a trickle.

 We deeply encourage you not to perform or perfect anything in this space.
 We’re here to hold all the weird, unfocused, surprising, and emergent parts of you.
 Pajamas, bath robes, sweats, and slippers are welcome and expected.